hanabi/hanabi.github.io/Reference.md

 ## Level 2 - General Principles

-The other sections in this document contain lists of special "moves", but this section is contains general principles.
+While the other sections in this document contain lists of special "moves", this section only contains general principles.
 We refer to them in post-game reviews and when thinking about the game.

 ### Trash